FreshRSS/FreshRSS/docs/en/admins/15_extensions.md

 ### System extensions

-Only administrators can enabled/disable system extensions.
-The configuration via the cog icon is valid for every user.
+Only administrators can enable/disable system extensions.
+The configuration via the gear icon is valid for every user.

 `metadata.json`: "type": "system"